Cloud Native Security - What is it and how does it work?

 What is cloud-native security?

-What is the different between cloud based cyber security and cloud-native security?
+What is the difference between cloud-based cyber security and cloud-native security?

 Cloud-native security is incorporated into any cloud environment or application.
 These cloud security solutions were created specifically for cloud-specific attacks.
 Cloud-based cybersecurity can help cloud environments, but this solution was designed outside of cloud infrastructure.